 The quality of the Constitution isn’t gauged according to the character of the men that wrote it, rather it is evaluated according to the substance of the document itself.
 In a similar vein, the candidate that you vote for is determined by the policies they champion as well as the moral example that they set.
 Character is crucial if for no other reason than it influences one’s perspective on the issues being addressed.
 But you have to look at both and move forward from there (Ecc 7:16-18).

-Today’s political landscape is an overwhelming din of negative voices coming from a journalistic community that are primarily Liberal in the way they think and vote.
+Today’s political landscape is an overwhelming din of negative voices coming from a journalistic community that are primarily Liberal in the way it thinks and votes.
 Thankfully, they are not the ones who define the Electoral College.
 It is the citizens of this country that determine both the legislative and, to some extent, the spiritual direction of this country in light or the way some legislators use their authority to undercut the freedom of religion in the way it applies to Christians.

 Prayer is both imperative and mandatory.
 But to be truly obedient, it must be an informed prayer and it has to be accompanied by action.
 Anything less is neither appropriate nor healthy.
 Know what you believe and why.
 Not just in the context of your relationship with Christ, but also in the way you cast your vote and voice your opinion.